 Since this plot requires constantly revisiting handful of sets for the entire length of the episode(s), re-using some of the same footage over and over and generally no outside characters will act on the plot, this can be considered a form of Bottle Episode.

-Though not the first example, this trope is named after the film Groundhog Day, which established the trope in popular culture.
-Compare New Game Plus and End Game Plus for Video Games.
+Though not the earliest example, this trope is named after the film Groundhog Day, which established the trope in popular culture.
+Compare New Game+ and End Game Plus for Video Games.

 Groundhog Peggy Sue, a subtrope where the looping encompasses a substantial fraction of the character's life and the character may be able to skip over some of the intervening bits.

-In the manga Tsubasa, the main characters find themselves trapped in the exact same day in the newest arc.
+In the manga Tsubasa, the main characters find themselves trapped in the exact same day in a Story Arc.

 The Nue arc (episodes 8 & 9) of Mononoke has an interesting example, wherein a mononoke has a group of ghosts (who don't realise they're dead) relive the same sequence of events over and over.